bytedeco/javacpp-embedded-python/README.md

 ### Value type tree

-If the value conversion fails, its value type tree is included in the Exception message.
+If the value type conversion fails, its value type tree is included in the Exception message.

 For example, for this Java code,